grafana/mimir/tools/trafficdump/README.md

 Trafficdump tool can read packets from device or from captured tcpdump output, reassemble them into TCP streams and parse HTTP requests and responses.
-It then prints requests and responses as json (one request/response par per line) for further processing.
+It then prints requests and responses as json (one request/response per line) for further processing.

 It has some Mimir-specific and generic HTTP features: